eyedeekay/speaks/I_STOLE_IT_FROM_SADIE.md

 via i2p.
 An example would be ZeroNet's choice to integrate with the Tor network, which has resulted in an explosion of persistent content available via ZeroNet over Tor.
-Now most of ZeroNet outside the forums is a badlands of the useless-to-vile, but it's ability to host persistent, distributed forums is pretty cool and something that i2p could use.
+Now most of ZeroNet outside the forums is a badlands of the useless-to-vile(The tech is cool but holy fuck is it easy to find some wicked shit there), but it's ability to host persistent, distributed forums is pretty cool and something that i2p could use.

 Considering an idealized i2p-native remote-access tool